FooBarWidget/crash-watch/README.markdown

 * Do you have (server) processes that sometimes crash for mysterious reasons?
 * Can you not figure out why?
 * Do they not print any error messages to their log files upon crashing?
+* Are debuggers complicated, scary things that you'd rather avoid?

 `crash-watch` to the rescue!
 This little program will monitor a specified process and wait until it crashes.
 It will then print useful information such as its exit status, what signal caused it to abort, and its backtrace.